hydroinfotheory/dependency-redundancy/README.md

 Goodwell, A. E., & Kumar, P. (2017a).
 Temporal information partitioning: Characterizing synergy, uniqueness, and redundancy in interacting environmental variables.
 Water Resources Research, 53(7), 5920–5942. doi:10.1002/2016WR020216
-Note2: the only functions used from the TIPNets toolbox by Goodwell and Kumar are :
+Note2: the only functions used from the TIPNets toolbox by Goodwell and Kumar are: compute_pdf_fixedbins.m and compute_info_measures.m.

 These can be found under the follwing direct links:

 https://github.com/HydroComplexity/TIPNet/blob/master/TIPNet_v2/Functions/compute_pdf_fixedbins.m